 If you have decided to remove the network cables and go full-wireless, the Asus PCCE AC1900 is one such device that is worth considering.
 The AC1900 supports almost any modern wireless standard, including the IEEE 802.11 ac and 802.11n.

 Thanks to the 802.11ac chipset, you can enjoy a throughput of up to 1.3 Gbps.
-It features a modern external magnetized antenna stand that offers you great flexibility to adjust antenna placement for better signal reception quality.
+In addition, it features a modern external magnetized antenna stand that offers you great flexibility to adjust antenna placement for better signal reception quality.

 As the AC1900 integrates Broadcom TurboQAM hardware, this range extender offers the connectivity speed benefits of modern 802.11 ac wireless fidelity to 5Ghz and 2.4Ghz networks.
 At 1.3Gbps and 600Mbps, respectively, the AC68 turns into a powerful PCIe wireless adapter, offering speeds that generic wireless adapters cannot compete with.

 The signal strength varies depending on your location, and as such, the PCE AC19000 can smartly detect wireless router locations.
-It can shape data transmissions by using a high-powered beam design and three external antennas, assuring a fast, stable connection.
+In addition, it can shape data transmissions by using a high-powered beam design and three external antennas, assuring a fast, stable connection.

 The three external antennas are also detachable, which means you can place them remotely using bundled extension cables.
-It also features a magnetized base that you can attach to all surfaces, giving you more placement options.
+It also features a magnetized base to attach to all surfaces, giving you more placement options.
 Thanks to its mobile antennas, the AC1900 provides more flexibility in picking locations with better signal reception.

 It also comes with a modern aluminum heatsink that helps keep the device cool, ensuring enhanced stability and lifespan.
-All of these attributes make the Asus AC1900 among the best wifi adapter available out there.
+These add up to make the Asus AC1900 one of the fastest wireless adaptors out there.